EGMNZ/egmnz/README.md

 ### 👨🏻‍🎓 About

 - MS in Applied Artificial Intelligence.
-- Working on Machine Learning & Deep Learning projects with increasing complexity to gain proficiency.
+- Working on Machine Learning, Deep Learning, & data analytics projects with increasing complexity to gain proficiency.
 - Interested in Data Science projects & ideas.
 - Transitioning from military service in 2024.